-- A. For Tiers I, II, III, IV, the ASAA Provincial Playoffs are 8-team brackets made up of a north region and a south region for each Championship category. - B. Zones will determine their representatives to provincials for Tiers I, II, III, IV. - a.
-The North Central Zone and North West Zone are combined and must coordinate with one another to determine their representative to ASAA quarterfinals. - b.
-If a team plays in a league that is made up mostly of teams from a different zone, that school (or the zone secretary of the impacted school(s)) may submit a request to the ASAA Executive to compete out of their league's zone for football only.
-Requests must be submitted by June 15. - C. Quarterfinal and semifinal matchups will be determined based on proximity (i.e. north and south regions). - a.
-North Region Edmonton, North Central/North West, North East - b.
-South Region Calgary, South, South Central - c.
+- A. The 3A and 4A Football Playoffs are 8-team brackets made up of a north region and a south region for each classification. - B. Zones will determine their representatives to provincials for 3A and 4A. - I. The North Central Zone and North West Zone are combined and must coordinate with one another to determine their representative to ASAA quarterfinals. - II.
+If a team plays in a league that is made up mostly of teams from a different zone, that school (or the zone manager of the impacted school(s)) may submit a request to the ASAA Executive to compete out of their league's zone for football only.
+Requests must be submitted by June 15. - C. Quarterfinal and semifinal matchups will be determined based on proximity (i.e. north and south regions). - I. North Region Edmonton, North Central/North West, North East - II.
+South Region Calgary, South, South Central - III.
 Central Zone will float and act as an opposite to the wildcard - D. Regional matchups and host privileges will alternate on an annual basis.
-Ideally, zones will host once every two years, but may have to travel two years in a row because of wildcard allocations. - E. All teams must register and declare their intention to participate in provincials through their zone secretary by June 15. - F. If a zone does not have a team registered (with intention to compete in provincials) by June 15, their spot in that Tier will be considered a wildcard. - G. Wildcards are awarded to the zone with the highest number of registered teams as of June 15 in that classification.
+Ideally, zones will host once every two years, but may have to travel two years in a row because of wildcard allocations. - E. All teams must register and declare their intention to participate in provincials through their zone manager by June 15. - F. If a zone does not have a team registered (with intention to compete in provincials) by June 15, their spot in that classification will be considered a wildcard. - G. Wildcards are awarded to the zone with the highest number of registered teams as of June 15 in that classification.
 If that zone already has a second berth, the wildcard will go to the zone with the next highest number of teams.
-A zone cannot receive more than one wildcard. - a.
-Where a zone has more than one berth, it is that zone's responsibility to determine which team is their #1 representative and which team is #2.
-This must be communicated to the ASAA office by the Monday before the quarterfinals. - b.
-If there is a tie between zones for the highest number of teams registered, the ASAA office, in consultation with the commissioner and the ranking committee, will make the final decision on which zone receives the wildcard. - H. If the wildcard allocation results in an unreasonable travel expectation for the wildcard team, the ASAA reserves the right to adjust the brackets to ensure greater travel equity. - a.
-Wildcards will not be granted home field advantage unless mutually agreed upon by both teams and approved by the ASAA office. - If a team receives an automatic berth into the quarterfinals by virtue of being the only team in a zone at a given Tier and pulls out of the quarterfinal game after September 30, that team will be charged \$1,000.
-The \$250 quarterfinal entry fee payable to the ASAA office and \$750 to the replacement team. - J. The final draws for each tier (absent of team names) will be sent out by the ASAA office no later than June 30.
+A zone cannot receive more than one wildcard. - I. Where a zone has more than one berth, it is that zone's responsibility to determine which team is their #1 representative and which team is #2.
+This must be communicated to the ASAA office by the Monday before the quarterfinals. - II.
+If there is a tie between zones for the highest number of teams registered, the ASAA office, in consultation with the commissioner and the ranking committee, will make the final decision on which zone receives the wildcard. - H. If the wildcard allocation results in an unreasonable travel expectation for the wildcard team, the ASAA reserves the right to adjust the brackets to ensure greater travel equity.

+Wildcards will not be granted home field advantage unless mutually agreed upon by both teams and approved by the ASAA office.

+- I. If a team receives an automatic berth into the quarterfinals by virtue of being the only team in a zone at a given classification and pulls out of the quarterfinal game after September 30, that team will be charged \$1,000.
+The \$250 quarterfinal entry fee payable to the ASAA office and \$750 to the replacement team. - J. The final draws for each classification (absent of team names) will be sent out by the ASAA office no later than June 30.